Associate Professor of Electrical Engineering

-Dr. Amleh is an Assistant Professor of Electrical Engineering at Penn State Mont Alto.
+Dr. Amleh teaches Electrical and Computer Engineering courses at Penn State Mont Alto.
 Previously, he was an associate instructor with the department of electrical and computer engineering at Stevens Institute of Technology.
 He received the Best Instructor Award and the Edward Peskin Award for outstanding academic achievement from Stevens and the Faculty Scholar Award for research excellence from Penn State Mont Alto.
-Dr. Amleh's research interest is in the area of wireless communications, with emphasis on signal processing for communications, code division multiple access (CDMA), orthogonal division multiplexing (OFDM), detection and estimation, and stochastic signal processing.
+Dr. Amleh's research interest is in the area of wireless communications, with emphasis on signal processing for communications, code division multiple access (CDMA), orthogonal frequency division multiplexing (OFDM), detection and estimation, and stochastic signal processing.

 Most Recent Publications

 Khaled Amleh, Hongbin Li, and Tao Li, "Robust channel estimation and detection for single-carrier and multi-carrier block transmission systems, " IEEE Transactions on Vehicular Technology , vol. 59, no. 2, pp. 662-672, February 2010.